 For a better understanding of the Swiss capital market, it is worth highlighting that Switzerland is neither a member of the European Union (EU) nor the European Economic Area (EEA).
 Consequently, the EU prospectus rules and other EU or EEA capital markets rules and regulations are not applicable in Switzerland.
 Since Swiss capital market participants largely depend on free and unrestricted access to the European (capital) markets, Switzerland regularly adapts its legislation to EU equivalence requirements to facilitate market access.
-As part of Switzerland's efforts to meet EU-equivalent standards, it is in the process of implementing a comprehensive reform package fundamentally changing the Swiss financial market regulatory framework, which is expected to enter into force by 1 January 2020.
+As part of Switzerland's efforts to meet EU-equivalent standards, it is in the process of implementing a comprehensive reform package fundamentally changing the Swiss financial market regulatory framework, which is expected to enter into force by January 2020.
 One of the aims of the new rules is the regulatory harmonisation with the relevant EU rules (MiFID II,2 MiFIR,3 the Prospectus Directive,4 the PRIIPs Regulation)5 with adjustments made to reflect the specific Swiss circumstances.

-The Swiss initial public offering (IPO) market in 2019 was not as strong as in 2018, with four IPOs during the first three quarters of 2019 on the SIX Swiss Exchange Ltd with an aggregate issue volume of approximately 2.3 billion Swiss francs and a total market capitalisation of 34.99 billion Swiss francs.
-The Swiss debt market is also active, particularly with respect to bonds and structured notes issues.
-According to the SIX website, as at September 2019 a total of 3,618 bonds were listed on SIX (of which 1,146 were Swiss bonds denominated in Swiss francs, 638 were foreign bonds denominated in Swiss francs and 1,834 bonds were not denominated in Swiss francs).
+The Swiss initial public offering (IPO) market was strong in 2018, with 10 IPOs during the first three quarters of 2018 on the SIX Swiss Exchange Ltd (exceeding the total of six companies joining the Swiss stock exchange in 2017) with an aggregate issue volume of more than 3.7 billion Swiss francs and a total market capitalisation of more than 9.5 billion Swiss francs.
+In the third quarter, SIX Swiss Exchange accounted for one of the three largest initial public offering volume in Europe in 2018.
+The Swiss debt market is also very active, particularly with respect to bonds and structured notes issues.
+According to the SIX website, as at September 2018, a total of 1,850 bonds were listed on SIX (of which 1,071 were Swiss bonds denominated in Swiss francs, 640 were foreign bonds denominated in Swiss francs, and 139 bonds were not denominated in Swiss francs).
 Further, there exists an active market for unlisted bonds or notes and privately placed debt securities.

-1 François M Bianchi, Daniel Bono and Till Spillmann are partners and Andrea Giger is a senior associate at Niederer Kraft Frey AG.
+1 Francois M Bianchi, Daniel Bono and Till Spillmann are partners and Andrea Giger is a senior associate at Niederer Kraft Frey AG.